effector/effector/src/content/docs/en/api/effector/attach.md

 });
 ```

-To solve this case you need just wrap your `regularFunction` into effect:
+To solve this case, you need to just wrap your `regularFunction` into effect:

 ```ts
 const regularFunctionFx = createEffect(regularFunction);